 The chaplains are available through an on-call roster 24 hours a day seven days a week (please see numbers below).

-Chaplaincy at The James Cook University Hospital
+Chapel at The James Cook University Hospital

-The Chapel of the Good Samaritan, near the North entrance, is open and lit during the day and the night for you, your family and your friends to visit.
+The Chapel of the Good Samaritan, near the north entrance, is open and lit during the day and the night for you, your family and your friends to visit.
 It’s a special place of peace and quiet, of prayer, stillness and reassurance.
 It is hoped that people of all faiths and none, will find a tranquil and safe haven.

 There is a prayer book on the altar which can be written in at any time and a candle stand should you wish to light a candle in memory of a loved one or as part of your prayers.